Top 10 Sunset Cruises

 When to go: Mid-March through mid-November

 Take a romantic, relaxing sail on the Santa Barbara Channel.
-The center’s Double Dolphin catamaran offers three options: cocktails-only cruise (cash bar), dinner buffet cruise, and the Friday night sunset jazz cruise.
+The center’s Double Dolphin catamaran offers sunset cruises with and without live music.

 The view: California living—volleyball players at West Beach, luxury homes tucked along the Santa Ynez Mountains, whales, and dolphins

-When to go: Sunset cocktail cruises, year-round; dinner buffet and jazz cruises, April through September
+When to go: Sunset cruises, year-round; live music cruises, May through September

 Ahoy, foodies!
-This two-hour family-friendly cruise serves gourmet appetizers, including mango lobster summer rolls and lemon grass chicken kebabs.
+This two-hour family-friendly cruise serves gourmet appetizers, including wild-caught mahi-mahi and pan-seared steak.
 Capt.
 Coon and most of the crew are certified naturalists, so feel free to ask about scenic wonders (volcanoes!) along the way.

 The view: Neighboring islands Molokai and Lanai, spinner dolphins, and flying fish

-Enjoy live guitar music, snacks, dessert, and a complimentary drink aboard the Royal Prince luxury ship.
+Enjoy live guitar music, light appetizers, and a complimentary drink aboard the Royal Prince luxury ship.
 Great photo ops abound on the two-hour cruise.